Rio02coder/QRIO-Components/Experiments/Experiment 2/README.md

 pip install requests
 ```

+In topology.py we need to enter the META-SERVER-IP in line 4 and line 41

 We need to do one change in QRIOMeta-main

-Go to QRIOMeta-main/core/utils.py comment line 198 to 202 and uncomment 205 to 209
+Go to QRIOMeta-main/core/utils.py uncomment 164 to 168 and comment everything else

 Once that is done run the following command